 Qatar Steel Industries Factory specializes in manufacturing hot rolled mild steel sheets, which are used in structures, decorations, furniture, fencing, wires, automobiles and nails.

-Mild steel is known as such for its low carbon content, due to which it is known as low carbon steel as well.
+Mild steel is known for its low carbon content, due to which it is known as low carbon steel as well.
 The amount of carbon in mild steel varies from 0.05% to 0.25% by weight.
 Mild steel is not an alloy and therefore does not contain other elements apart from iron.
-Since it’s majorly carbon and the alloying elements are relatively low, there are several properties that it possesses which differentiate it from higher carbon and alloy steels.
+Since it is majorly carbon and the alloying elements are relatively low, there are several properties that it possesses which differentiate it from higher carbon and alloy steels.

 Hot rolling is a process where a material is heated and processed above the recrystallization temperature.
-Initially the material is usually large pieces of metal, which is fed directly into the rolling mills at the proper temperature.
-The metal is worked and the temperature is kept above the recrystallization state.
+Initially, the material is usually large pieces of metal, which is fed directly into the rolling mills at a pre-defined temperature.
+The metal is worked, and the temperature is kept above the recrystallization state.
 Hot-rolled metals in their mechanical properties and deformed states have little directionality.

-Qatar Steel Industries Factory Hot Rolled Mild Steel Sheets have the following properties:
+Qatar Steel Industries Factory Hot Rolled Mild Steel or MS Sheets have the following size and thickness: